Sultanate of M'Simbati: Flag

 The flag was loosely based upon other contemporary traditional British Empire flags containing a tricolor of red, blue and green with a Union flag in the canton.

 In popular culture

-Moore and the sultanate were featured in a 1983 book NO MAN'S LAND.
-The Last of White Africa.
-By John Heminway.
+Moore and the sultanate were featured in the 1983 book No Man's Land: The Last of White Africa by John Heminway.

 The Sultanate was also featured in the book Colours of the Fleet, by Malcolm Farrow, OBE, which strived to provide a compendium of all known instances of flags based on British designs.